What is Marine or Ocean Pollution?

 Pollution through the Atmosphere

 However, nowadays, global warming is raising the temperature of the atmosphere due to which carbon dioxide levels are also increasing.
 High levels of CO2 are making the oceans acidic in nature.
-As a result of this, the aquatic ecosystem is getting hampered and is getting lesser in numbers.
+As a result of this, the marine ecosystem is getting disturbed

 Pollution Due to Mining in the Deep Sea